apankrat/notes/fast-case-conversion/README.md

 ### Randomized shuffling

-In addition to educated guesses we can also try something as enlightened as randomized shuffling.
+In addition to educated guessing we can also try something even more enlightened - randomized shuffling.
 Alas in an overnight test it didn't manage to improve upon the heuristic solutions for any of the block sizes.

 ### Summarized

-Here's the tally up of our block reshuffling efforts:
+Long story short, here's what block reshuffling gets us:

     Block size  |  Best squish  |    Items    |    Index    |   Total